Akram Monfared Arya: Artwork

 Akram Monfared Arya began her painting career in 2007 when she attended a painting course at Birkagården College in Stockholm.
-Later attended art courses at People's University of Amsterdam (Folkuniversitetet), Midsommargården, Folkuniversitetet.
-Her primary theme with her paintings is based on the situation of women in the world.
+She later attended art courses at People's University of Amsterdam (Folkuniversitetet), Midsommargården, Folkuniversitetet.
+Her primary theme in her paintings is based on the situation of women in the world.

 Exhibitions

-In July 2007, she was invited to Jokkmokk and Kvikkjokk, along with seven other artists for the celebration of Linnaeus' 300-year anniversary.
-The paintings which were made as tributes to Linnaeus were donated to Jokkmokk Municipality.
+In July 2007, she was invited to Jokkmokk and Kvikkjokk, along with seven other artists for the celebration of Linnaeus' 300th anniversary.
+The paintings made as tributes to Linnaeus were donated to Jokkmokk Municipality.
 Her first joint exhibition was held in Kvikkjokk in July 2007 with seven other artists.
 In January 2008, she held a second joint exhibition at Husby Arts Hall in Husby, Stockholm.
-In July 2008, she had her first solo exhibition at Gallery Kocks in Stockholm exhibiting a total of 52 paintings in oil, acrylic, watercolour, and charcoal on canvas and paper.
+In July 2008, she had her first solo exhibition at Gallery Kocks in Stockholm, exhibiting 52 oil, acrylic, watercolor, and charcoal paintings on canvas and paper.

-In November 2008, she had a second exhibition at Lyxigt & Mysigt gallery in Hammarby Sjöstad.
+In November 2008, she had a second exhibition at Lyxigt & Mysigt Gallery in Hammarby Sjöstad.
 In 2009, she held 3 exhibitions in March, August, and October at Gallery RICA in Östermalm, Gallery Darling in Södermalm, and Gallery Törnfågeln in Västertorp respectively.
-In spring 2010, she held two more exhibitions one at Luma Library in Hammarby Sjöstad and one, which was held in collaboration with the Breast Cancer Association (BRO), at Gallery Ängel in Gamla Stan.
+In the spring of 2010, she held two more exhibitions one at Luma Library in Hammarby Sjöstad and one, which was held in collaboration with the Breast Cancer Association (BRO), at Gallery Ängel in Gamla Stan.

-In January 2012 and following an interview with Sjöstadsbladet newspaper in fall of 2011, Akram Monfared Arya held another gallery at Sjöstadsbladets Redaktion locale.
+In January 2012 and following an interview with Sjöstadsbladet newspaper in the fall of 2011, Akram Monfared Arya held another gallery at Sjöstadsbladets Redaktion locale.

-As one of the ambassadors for the National association against honor related violence (GAPF) and in collaboration with GAPF, Akram Monfared Arya held an art gallery at Gallery Ängel in October 2015.
+As one of the ambassadors for the National Association against honor related violence (GAPF) and in collaboration with GAPF, Akram Monfared Arya held an art gallery at Gallery Ängel in October 2015.